Golden Grove (1786 ship)

-Golden Grove was launched at Teighmouth in 1786 as a West Indiaman, and apparently immediately sailed to the West Indies.
+Golden Grove was launched at Teighnmouth in 1786 as a West Indiaman, and apparently immediately sailed to the West Indies.
 She first entered Lloyd's Registry in 1793 with Tobagonian ownership.
 She then became a London-based West Indiaman.
-A Spanish privateer captured her in 1805, but the British Royal Navy recaptured her within months in a sanguinary cutting-out expedition.
-She then returned to the West Indian trade.
 After 1810 she apparently started sailing between London and Dublin.
 In 1817 she grounded but was gotten off.
-She apparently was lost c.1821.
+She was lost c.1821.

 Career

-Although Golden Grove was launched in 1786, she does not appear in Lloyd's Register until 1793.
-At that time her master is M'Leod, her owner is in Tobago, and her trade is Tobago—London.
+Although Golden Grove was launched in 1786, she did not appear in Lloyd's Register until 1793.
+At that time her master was M'Leod, her owner was in Tobago, and her trade was Tobago—London.

-Capture and recapture

-Around May 1805, a Spanish privateer schooner captured Golden Grove, Blair, master, as she was sailing from Virginia to Liverpool.
-The privateer also captured the brig Ceres, Meffervey, master, which had been sailing from Virginia to Guernsey.
-The Spaniards took both into Florida where they were condemned as prizes.